 Minister for Rural Health, Senator Bridget McKenzie acknowledged the challenges to training and retaining doctors and allied health professionals in the regions.

-“The evidence shows that the length of time spent in the teaching and training of doctors in rural and regional areas is related to the likelihood of adopting a long term career in these locations,” Minister McKenzie said.
+“The evidence shows that the length of time spent in the teaching and training of doctors in rural and regional areas is related to the likelihood of adopting a

 “Through our transformational Stronger Rural Health Strategy, we are changing the model to enable students to undertake the majority of their training in rural and regional areas.
 This provides a continuum for doctors to learn, train and work in the regions.